Click here!

 Raspberry and cherry beer jellies

-It's the Great British Beer Festival this week and to celebrate here is one of the most delicious - and surprising recipes - from my book An Appetite for Ale.
+If you're having a late summer barbecue this weekend here is one of the most delicious - and surprising recipes - from my book An Appetite for Ale.
 I love serving them because no-one has the faintest idea they have beer in them.
-It's great for disarming prejudices!

 Wild boar with cherry sauce and Karam Corpus Christi